windmill-labs/windmilldocs/docs/core_concepts/3_resources_and_types/index.md

 ![Add a resource](./add_resource.png)

-Just like most objects in Windmill, resources have a path that define their permissions - see [ownership path prefix](../../reference/index.md#owner).
+Just like most objects in Windmill, Resources have a path that define their permissions - see [ownership path prefix](../../reference/index.md#owner).

-Each resource has a **Resource Type**, that defines what fields that resource contains.
+Each **Resource** has a **Resource Type**, that defines what fields that resource contains.
 Select one from the list and check the schema to see what fields are present.

 ![Add resource example](./add_resource_postgresql.png)